DEGoodmanWilson/slax/README.md

 Oh, so you want to build it yourself, from source!
 Good on you. `slax` requires a modern C++ compiler, `cmake` and `conan` to build.

-*Note* that at the moment, some of `slax`'s dependencies not compile on Windows.
+*Note* that at the moment, some of `slax`'s dependencies do not compile on Windows.
 I think.
 I would love some help on that front!

 ```
 $ conan install --build=missing